 After defining and quantifying past and future trends and setting company goals, develop and document a budget process and budget model.
 Use a 5-step process to prepare the model that will be used throughout the organization.

-2) Develop a Budget Process Outline: Create an outline which defines the following:
+2) Develop a Budget Process Outline: Create an outline that defines the following:

 - The submittal and review process.